Jet: Multilevel Graph Partitioning on Graphics Processing Units: Experimental Setup

 \subsection{Test Systems}

 We conduct our tests on two different systems.
-The first system features a 32-core AMD Ryzen 3970x ``Threadripper'' processor with 256 GB of RAM (quad-channel DDR4).
-We use this system for all of our multicore tests.
-We run our partitioner and competing partitioners using 64 software threads on this system.
-The second system is a virtual instance with 12 virtual cores of an Intel Xeon Gold 6342 CPU, 90 GB RAM, and an Nvidia A100 GPU with 80 GB of VRAM.
+Our first system runs on a 32-core Ryzen 3970x Threadripper, with 256GB of RAM (quad-channel DDR4).
+The first system runs the experiments for the competing partitioners, as well as the serial and multicore experiments for our partitioner's scaling results.
+Our MLS vs. Jet refinement effectiveness test also runs on this system.
+We run each partitioner using 64 threads.
+The second system is a virtual machine with 12 virtual cores of an Intel Xeon Gold 6342 CPU, 90GB RAM, and an Nvidia A100 GPU with 80GB of VRAM.
+The second system runs the primary experiments for our partitioner, and the Jetlp component effectiveness experiments.
 Both systems run Ubuntu 20.04.
-We report results with the A100 GPU for our partititioner.
-Our code is compiled with NVCC using CUDA Toolkit version 11.6.2 for the A100 platform, and GNU g++ version 10.2.0 on the ThreadRipper 3970x platform.
-We use release versions 3.6.1 of both Kokkos and Kokkos-Kernels libraries.
+Our code is compiled with NVCC using Cuda Toolkit version 11.6.2 for the A100 platform, and g++ version 10.2.0 on the ThreadRipper 3970x platform.
+We use release versions 3.6.1 of both Kokkos and Kokkos-Kernels libraries, and Metis library version 5.1.0.